sjtower/super-lunk-world/notes.md

 1. Some worlds require a `machine_rewardroom_chance` > 0, and a valid room defined in the `\.machine_rewardroom` section
 1. All worlds except 1 require `\.coffin_unlockable	` section
 1. `\.coffin_player_vertical` & `\.coffin_player` are not required and can be removed
+1. The room engine does not like solids arranged diagonally, IE:
+    X0
+    0X
+    X = solid 0 = air
+    The engine will fill in one of the air blocks with dirt.
+You can get around this by placing something like a platform or bones in the air spot.

 ## Level generation notes